 Students who have not reported to their classroom by 8:30 am are considered tardy.
 Tardies are recorded on student report cards.
 Students (and parents) who have excessive tardies may receive a letter of concern addressing this issue.
 When students arrive on time, they have the necessary time to settle into their day properly and they don’t disrupt the teaching and learning that is already occurring.
 Please help your child arrive on time.
 We are trying to promote life-long skills of responsibility and respect.

 A student who is tardy needs to check in at the office to receive a tardy slip before going to class.
 This procedure not only helps us keep track of student tardies, but also serves to maintain the accuracy of our attendance records.
 If a student arrives at school after attendance has been reported, office staff must change the status of the student from “absent” to “tardy.”
-Thank you for your cooperation!

 Leaving Early – Please Pick Up Before 2:35 pm

-If you must take your child out of school before the end of the school day, please send a note to the teacher so your child will be prepared to leave school at the designated time.
+If you must take your child out of school before the end of the school day, please send a note to the office and teacher so your child will be prepared to leave school at the designated time.

 If you are picking up for other reasons, please pick up before 2:35 pm.
-The end of the day can be very busy both in the office and in the classroom.
+The end of the day is very busy both in the office and in the classroom.
 If you arrive to pick up after 2:35 pm you may be asked to wait until dismissal at 3:05 pm in order to ensure all students’ safety.

 When coming to school to pick up your child, please report to the school office and sign your child out.
 The office will then call your child out of class to meet you in the office.
 Parents may not go directly to the classroom to get their children.